 Holidays bring lots of family togetherness.
 Sometimes this is happy, but sometimes it’s stressful.
 This is particularly true if you feel obligated to spend time with people who tend to trigger your negative emotions or bring out the worst in you.

-If you’re heading into potentially challenging family situations the most critical thing that you can do to stay sane is to expect people to be who they are, and decide not being shocked / outraged / hurt when they do what they usually do.
+If you’re heading into potentially challenging family situations, the most critical thing you can do to stay sane is to expect people to be who they are, and decide not to be shocked, outraged, or hurt when they do what they usually do.
 If your mother-in-law is typically dramatic and manipulative, expect that she’s probably going to be that way over the holidays too.
 If your brother has substance abuse problems, he is probably going to drink too much.
 If your sister often side-swipes you with passive aggressive comments, then you’re almost certainly going to have a few poison darts tossed in your direction at some point over the holidays.
 In short: The things that usually happen are going to happen over the holidays, and you have no control over any of it.

 What you CAN control, is you.
 You get to decide who YOU want to be during these situations, and how you respond to any of the above does have an impact on how things will unfold.
 Deciding in advance how you are going to manage yourself during difficult moments — in a way that feels both healthy to you, and minimizes the potential for open conflict or disaster — is key to handling potentially stressful family situations.

 For example, if you decide in advance that you are going to be patient and gracious, you’ll be much better able to tolerate your father-in-law’s political diatribe or your sister-in-law’s gossip.
 Remember that this visit is temporary.
 Nothing is going to get “hashed out” or resolved.
 You are simply there for the moment, and you will behave well, and then you will leave.
-You don’t have to react to anything.
+You don’t have to become emotionally reactive.
 You get to decide how you feel, and what you do.

 4. Know Your Limits, and Be Prepared To Set Boundaries.